 Refer to course descriptions in the back of this catalog for course prerequisites.

 +Prerequisite: COMA 6300.

-30 hours 30 hours M.A. in Christian Ministry Required Curriculum 60 hours M.A. in Communication Required Curriculum TOTAL Dual Degree (excluding prerequisites)
+30 hours MA in Christian Ministry Required Curriculum 30 hours MA in Communication Required Curriculum 60 hours TOTAL Dual Degree (excluding prerequisites)

 Master of Arts in Christian Ministry/Master of Arts in Discipleship DUAL DEGREE PLAN